 The regular version has a typical silver interior.
-As you can see from the photo to the left, this version has a white satin interior.
+The Joe McNally version has a white satin interior.
 What difference does that make?

 Joe says it makes the light creamier.

 Here's what that means.
 The silver interior creates specular light, which may cause some hot spots on your subject's face.
 You know, that bright spot on the nose.
 The white interior bounces the light around a bit more, helping your results end up a bit softer on your subject's face and reduce the potential for glare.

 3: Matthews C Stand with Extension Arm

 We used a Matthews C Stand with Extension Arm to position the light.
 There are a few reasons what a traditional light stand wouldn't really work for the kind of photography Lee needed to do, which was essentially product and food photography on our dining room table.

 When you put a light on top of a light stand, all you can do is told the head up or down.
 The Matthews C Stand with an Extension Arm gives you much more flexibility.
 You can use that arm to reach in and position the light closer to the set since a regular light stand would bump against the table.

 It also gave us the ability to position the light directly overhead, or pretty much anywhere we needed.
 In fact, you can often position a light lower with a C Stand and Extension Arm than you can with a traditional light stand.

 I have both Matthews and Avenger C Stands, and I prefer the Matthews.
 It has a better build quality and feels more solid than the Avenger.
 The turtle base allows you to safely adjust the stand on an uneven surface, where a regular light stand demands an even floor.

 TIP: Make your life easier and get a Baby Pin to go with your C Stand.
 This is a metal rod that goes into the grip head on the extension arm and allows you to mount your light on the C Stand.